haruosuz/bioproject/PRJDB14136/README.md

 ----------
 # PRJDB14136

-The code and scripts to run the bioinformatics tools, [fastp](#fastp),
+This repository contains the code and scripts to run the bioinformatics tools, [fastp](#fastp),
 [metaphlan](#metaphlan),
 [pavian](#pavian),
-for urban microbiomes in Japan in 2021.
+for the analyses of urban microbiomes in Japan in 2021.

 The raw sequencing reads have been deposited in the DDBJ Sequence Read Archive (DRA) under the accession number [DRR403243](https://ddbj.nig.ac.jp/resource/sra-run/DRR403243).
 The sample information is available under the DDBJ BioSample accession number [SAMD00520086](https://ddbj.nig.ac.jp/resource/biosample/SAMD00520086).